TrebledJ/trebledj.github.io/content/posts/experiences/2022-09-21-hkust-robotics-team.md

 ### The Internal ⚙️

 Lastly, to top off the recruitment process, trainees would form groups to compete in an internal contest.
-The contest follows a similar format to a Robocon game with formal game rules, clear objectives, and scoring.
+The contest tries to combine elements from the different robotics subdivisions: Robocon (2v2 robots), ROV (underwater robotics[^rov]), and Smart Car (racing).
+Rules are rigorous, and robots need to be carefully designed to meet the criteria and complete tasks to gain the most points.

+[^rov]: It's hard to incorporate underwater robotics into an internal game, so they usually settle on combining the business aspects, i.e. presentations.

-The primary objective of the internal contest is to observe how well candidates work with others and at the same time, being able to apply the technical skills gained in the tutorial.
+The primary objective of the internal contest is to observe how well candidates work with others and at the same time, how well we apply the technical skills gained in the tutorial.
+(You may also find yourself self-learning to solve problems better.)
 Whether you win 1st place or not—that is secondary.
 Winning doesn’t guarantee you a spot in the team.
 Similarly, losing doesn’t guarantee you get kicked out immediately.
 Let this be a life lesson. :P

 Unfortunately, due to the protests and temporary closure of the university, the contest was cancelled T_T and we jumped straight to peer evaluation followed by the next phase: entering subteams.